tower-rs/tower/guides/inventing-service.md

 We still have to require that `Handler::Future` implements `Future` where the output type is `Result<Response, Error>` as that is what `Server::run` requires.

+Having `call` take `&mut self` is useful because it allows handlers to update their internal state if necessary.

 Lets convert our original `handle_request` function into an implementation of this trait: